realXtend/doc/arch_article/simple.rst

 The document oriented approach of having worlds as files is of course precedented in 3d file format standards like VRML, X3D and Collada.
-The idea with the RealXtend files is to not specify the contents of the files, but they are only a mechanism for the applications to put the component data that they need.
+The idea with the realXtend files is to not specify the contents of the files, but they are only a mechanism for the applications to put the component data that they need.
 An essential element are the script references that implement the functionality of the applications,